multimediaeval/multimediaeval.github.io/_posts/2023-06-01-workshop-information.md

 Here is the high-level schedule of the workshop:

 Registered workshop participants have received an email with a detailed workshop program, which includes detailed room numbers for all session and also the links that are needed to participate online.

+The preliminary workshop proceedings is available at: [https://2022.multimediaeval.com/](https://2022.multimediaeval.com/)